Create an AP adjustment

 3. Enter or select a date in Exchange rate date.

-The default is the current date, but you can override this.
-For example, you might want to change it to the date the transaction was issued, or the date you intend to pay the transaction.
-If you override the Date field, the Exchange rate date updates automatically.
+The default is the current date, but you can change it, for example, to the transaction or payment date.
+The exchange rate date updates automatically.

 11. Enter line item details about the adjustment in the Entries section.